 Name Data Element Definition Length Case Sample Passport Given Name Used in Accreditation process and on the Accreditation form.
-Note: Passport name does not get transferred to results.
 25 Upper (F) ELIZABETH Passport Family Name Used in Accreditation process and on the Accreditation form.
-Note: Passport name does not get transferred to results.
 25 Upper (F) MCPHERSON Preferred Given Name Used in the Accreditation process.
 Used to generate the various Results names and Name on Pass.
 25 Mixed (F) Liz Preferred Family Name Used in the Accreditation process.
 Used to generate the various Results names and Name on Pass.
-25 Mixed (F) McPherson Name on Pass Printed on the Accreditation Badge 55 Mixed (A) Liz McPherson Given Name - BIO/HR One of the names captured during BIO Data Collection / Historical Results and used for the matching process.
-Used to generate various HR names. (equivalent of other names, Print etc) 25 Mixed (A) Liz Family Name - BIO/HR One of the names captured during BIO Data Collection / Historical Results and used for the matching process.
-Used to generate various HR names. (equivalent of other names, Print etc) 25 Limited Mixed (A) McPHERSON Print Name Used in printed reports and display in INFO.
+25 Mixed (F) McPherson Name on Pass Printed on the Accreditation Badge Usually the concatenation Preferred Given Name (mixed) case followed by a space and then Preferred Family Name (in upper case).
+Different rules may apply for character set. (only maintained in ACR) 55 OCOG decision Print Name Used in printed reports and display in INFO.
 Concatenation of Preferred Family Name (in limited mixed case), followed by a space, then Preferred Given Name (mixed case).
-Generated in ACR, can be changed from OVR when OVR has control.
+Initial creation is in OMS interface and sent to OVR, then maintained in OVR which updates ODS.
 35 Limited mixed / mixed from components (O) McPHERSON Liz Print Initial Name Used in printed reports and Info where space is limited as determined by development.
 Concatenation of Preferred Family Name (in limited mixed case), followed by a space, then Preferred Given Name Initial(s) without full stops.
-Generated in ACR, can be changed from OVR when OVR has control.
+Initial creation is in OMS interface and sent to OVR, then maintained in OVR which updates ODS.
 18 Limited Mixed (O) McPHERSON L TV Name Used in CIS and TV graphics.
-Concatenation of Preferred Given Name in mixed case followed by a space, then Preferred Family Name in upper case.
-Initial creation is in GMS/OMS/IDS/ODS and sent to OVR, then maintained in OVR which updates IDS/ODS.
-35 Mixed / Upper (O) Liz MCPHERSON TV Initial Name Used in CIS and TV graphics.
-Concatenation of Preferred Given Name Initial(s) each followed by a full stop, then a space and Preferred Family Name in upper case.
-Initial creation is in GMS/OMS/IDS/ODS and sent to OVR, then maintained in OVR which updates IDS/ODS.
-18 Upper (O) L. MCPHERSON Scoreboard Name-x Names used on scoreboard.
+Concatenation of Preferred Given Name in mixed case followed by a space, then Preferred Family Name (in limited mixed case).
+Initial creation is in OMS interface and sent to OVR, then maintained in OVR which updates ODS.
+35 Mixed / Limited Mixed Liz McPHERSON TV Initial Name Used in CIS and TV graphics.
+Concatenation of Preferred Given Name Initial(s) each followed by a full stop, then a space and Preferred Family Name (in limited mixed case).
+Initial creation is in OMS interface and sent to OVR, then maintained in OVR which updates ODS.
+18 Limited Mixed L. MCPHERSON TV Family Name Used in TV graphics.
+Preferred Family Name (in limited mixed case).
+Initial creation is in OMS interface and sent to OVR, then maintained in OVR which updates ODS.
+25 Limited Mixed McPHERSON Scoreboard Name-x Names used on scoreboard.
 Length and number of names to be determined based on scoreboard sizes.
 Created, stored and maintained in OVR only. varies Upper / Mixed (O) MCPHERSON Liz

-Name Data Element Definition Length Case Sample Team Name Team name though in some sports it may be generated in IDS/ODS.
-73 As entered (A) France TV Team Name Team name used for TV systems 21 GREENE/SMITH New Zealand
+Name Data Element Definition Length Case Sample Team Name Team name though in some sports it may be generated.
+73 As entered (A) France FAY Joe / FRY Ed Team Short Name Team name though in some sports it may be generated.
+40 Variable France FAY J / FRY E TV Team Name Team name used for TV systems 21 Variable GREENE/SMITH New Zealand